Canada Celebrating Wetlands

 In many Canadian cities, nature can be hard to find.
 However and more importantly, natural habitats like wetlands exist.
-That’s because Wetlands are considered most importantly little patches of gold.
+That’s because Wetlands are gold.
+For they are considered most importantly little patches of gold.
 They’re so so valuable to the Earth.
 Most importantly, they’re more than worth saving.

-So in conclusion, Feb 2 is World Wetlands Day.
-As a result, Ducks Unlimited Canada (DUC) joined conservation organizations like the National Wetland Conservation Fund and various others around the globe.
-Therefore and All to shine a spotlight on the important role wetlands play.
+So in conclusion, Feb 2 is World Wetlands Day and Ducks Unlimited Canada (DUC) joined conservation organizations.
+I mean like the National Wetland Conservation Fund.
+Also and various others around the globe.
+Therefore and all to shine a spotlight.
+Especially on the important role wetlands play.
 Thereby as a result, aiding in a sustainable urban future.

 The problem: wetlands are considered wastelands by most.
 So as cities expand and demand for land increases, these areas get filled in.
 The worst part is they get built upon to make room for housing and other development.